Word-Graph2vec: An efficient word embedding approach on word co-occurrence graph using random walk technique: algorithm

-The algorithm first initializes variables (lines 1-2).
-We scan all the corpus once and build the word co-occurrence graph (Lines 3-7).
+The algorithm first initializes variables (Lines 1-2).
+We scan all the corpus once and build the word co-occurrence graph (Lines 1-3).
 The adjacency matrix $W$ and node's weight $PW$ have been calculated in this scanning.
-Then, we use the Equ~\ref{equ:pq} to calculate the transitive matrix $\pi$ in line 6.
-Line 8-12 introduces the way to generate the word sequences $SC$ by traveling on the word co-occurrence graph.
+Line 4 is to calculate the transitive matrix using the $2^{nd}$ transfer probability formula provided by Node2vec.
+Line 6-7 introduces how to generate the word sequences $SC$ by traveling on the word co-occurrence graph.
 The node on the graph is scanned one by one, and the number of times in which each node is traversed as the rooted node is equal to $n\frac{PW_u}{\sum_{k}PW_k}$.
-Function RandomWalkSampleProcess, in line15-22, describes the process of generating a word sequence by random walking.
-The alias sample is used to speed up the traveling process.
-In the end, in line 13, the word embedding $\Phi$ is calculated by~\SG~based on the sampling word corpus $SC$.